Navigation bar

 Author

-I wrote and illustrated The New Bike Book (an owner’s manual for one’s new bike, which is now getting very hard to find).
-I also completely revised and updated the best-selling book Bicycling Magazine’s Complete Guide to Bicycle Maintenance and Repair (you can get it at your local bike shop or from Amazon; this link takes you to the latest version, which still contains most of my work).
-And I wrote The American Bicycle Calendar 1999, a theme calendar featuring photos and descriptions of beautiful collectible bicycles (the best part was hanging out with Mark Mattei in Chicago and seeing all these stunning treasures in person; his Ignaz Schwinn family tandem recently fetched $127,000 at auction!).
+My most recent book is Your Home Bicycle Workshop, which is all about setting up your own dream bike shop at home.
+I also wrote and illustrated The New Bike Book (an owner’s manual for your new bike, which is now getting very hard to find).
+And, I wrote the best-seller Bicycling Magazine’s Complete Guide to Bicycle Maintenance and Repair (you can get it at your local bike shop or from Mark Mattei in Chicago and seeing all these stunning treasures in person; his Ignaz Schwinn family tandem recently fetched $127,000 at auction!).

 Teacher